 Click here for our Facebook page.
 Christmas at The Barn

 beginning Black Friday in November through December 20th.
 Enjoy

 shopping from a Variety of Local quality artisan and crafted goods

-Open: August 1 to November 31 on Monday to Saturday, from 8 am to 8 pm.
+Open: Watermelon harvest from August 1st through September 30th; Grape harvest from August 1st through September 15th; Monday to Saturday, from 8 am to 8 pm.

 - Raspberry Patch - raspberries (red),